Day 9 – Friday 8th June

 Tanks at Armourfast

-I think that I’ve mentioned before that one of my hobbies is tabletop wargaming & the team at Armourfast make a series of high quality, quick build plastic kits (of which I have a considerable number!) so, where possible, it’s nice to take the opportunity to pop in & see Tracy & Nicholas (the mother & son partnership that run it) & share ideas of possible new kits & see what’s on the workbench.
+I think that I’ve mentioned before that one of my hobbies is tabletop wargaming.
+The team at Armourfast make a series of high quality, quick build plastic kits (of which I have a considerable number!).
+So, where possible, it’s nice to take the opportunity to pop in & see Tracy & Nicholas (the mother & son partnership that run it).
+To share ideas of possible new kits & see what’s on the workbench.

 Mermaids amongst the thatch

 Our final visit was just off the A14 not far from Huntingdon in the small, bypassed village of Ellington.
 This is a delightful village with thatched-roofed cottages & next to the church is the Mermaid pub.
-The Good Beer Guide suggests that this is a “Quintessential English village pub” which you can’t argue with… unfortunately, on our visit the “locally sourced beers” were not in evidence as only national brews were available.
+The Good Beer Guide suggests that this is a “Quintessential English village pub” which you can’t argue with.
+Unfortunately, on our visit the “locally sourced beers” were not in evidence as only national brews were available.
 Hey, ho, you win some, you lose some.
-A swift half & we were back on our way; another year’s trip over.
+A swift half & we were back on our way.